CRYPT-ON-IT/policies_hardening_interface/interface/README.md

 4. Add this sub list in other list called `csv-data-list`
 5. Read `/data/finding_list_0x6d69636b_machine.csv`
 6. For each sub list in `csv-data-list`
-7. We get the policy ID
+7. We get the policy ID from the first element of sublist
-8.
+8. If the third element of sublist is 'checked'
+9. For each row in `/data/finding_list_0x6d69636b_machine.csv`
+10. If sublist ID and row ID are equals
+11. We replace RecommendedValue of file with our RecommendedValue from csv-data
 ```